e280/sly/README.md

     ```

 ### 🍋 view settings
-- lame settings for views
+- lame settings for views you should know about
     ```ts
     export const CoolView = view
       .settings({mode: "open", delegatesFocus: true})